 Purpose

-Provides funding and technical assistance to states, state courts, local courts, units of local government, and federally recognized Indian tribal governments to establish new veteran treatment courts (VTCs) or strengthen the operation of existing adult drug courts (ADCs), VTCs, and other treatment courts.
-Provides drug treatment courts and community supervision systems with materials and resources to reduce recidivism and substance abuse, and prevent overdoses among nonviolent offenders.
+Provides funding and resources to local, state, and federally recognized tribal governments to plan, implement, and enhance the operations of adult treatment courts.
+Provides treatment courts and community supervision systems with materials and resources to reduce recidivism, increase access to treatment and recovery services, and prevent overdoses among nonviolent offenders.

-- Ensuring that drug courts have tools to provide judicial and community supervision; mandatory random drug testing; substance abuse and mental health treatment, and appropriate incentives and sanctions
+- Provide judicial and community supervision, mandatory and random drug testing, SUD and mental health treatment, and appropriate incentives and sanctions

 Eligible applicants may apply for funding under the appropriate program category:

-Category 2: Veterans Treatment Courts grants offer funding to jurisdictions with a fully operational VTC.
-Assists courts in implementing strategies that scale up program capacity, enhance court operations, expand or enhance court services, and improve the quality and/or intensity of treatment and support services.
+Category 2: Enhancement grants offer funding to jurisdictions with an operational adult treatment court.
+Assists courts in implementing strategies that increase program capacity; enhance court operations and services; build or enhance the collection and use of data, and provide access to or enhance treatment and support services.

 Additional information about program activities, objectives, and deliverables can be found in the program guidance.